Zone-organization/Nuclear-Engine/FEATURES.md

   - Support for streaming large audio files and playing them 				"Stream"  --Soon™

 - __Graphics__
-  - Support for Abstracted RenderAPI called LLGL that supports DirectX 11, DirectX 11, Vulkan and OpenGL 4 backends.
+  - Support for Abstracted RenderAPI called Diligent that supports DirectX 11, DirectX 12, Vulkan and OpenGL 4 backends.
   - Support for HLSL Shaders which can be Cross Compiled to GLSL or SPIR-V.
-  - Support for Separate Shaders & Seperate Samplers, Textures.
   - Support for Customized Dear-ImGui as a Default GUI Library.
   - ___RenderSystem___
     - Support for BlinnPhong Lighting.